 Ordinary Time: October 3rd

-Thursday of the Twenty-Sixth Week of Ordinary Time
+Thursday in the Twenty-Sixth Week of Ordinary Time

 According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the feast of St. Theresa of the Child Jesus.
 Her feast in the Ordinary Form of the Roman Rite is celebrated on October 1.Historically it is the feast of St. Gerard of Brogne who was born in the county of Namur.
 He trained for the army, as a page of the count of Namur he was sent on a special mission to the French court.
 He stayed in France and joined the Benedictines of St. Denis.
 After some eleven years he was ordained priest, and left for Belgium in order to found a new abbey on his own estate of Brogne.
 He was its abbot for twenty-two years and during that period was instrumental in introducing St. Benedict's Rule into numerous houses in Flanders, Lorraine and Champagne.
 He was noted for his engaging sweetness of temper.